How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 What's the biggest PPV pricing mistake?

 Flat pricing β€” charging the same for all content regardless of type, length, or subscriber segment.
-This undervalues premium content and overprices entry-level material, costing you conversions on both ends.
+A 30-second clip and a 5-minute video should never cost the same.
+This undervalues premium content and prevents the escalation sequences that drive the highest revenue.

 Conclusion